cdelorme/system-setup/linux/debian/gui.md

 ### urxvt configuration

 This is a basic terminal emulator with unicode support and is very popular.
 Configuring it is quite a task, but once you have it you have an excellent utility at your fingertips.

+The urxvt configuration is done through `~/.Xdefaults`.
+I prefer a dark background and transparency.
+I have tmux, so I don't use or enable tabs.

+Initially I used `yeahconsole` as a means of creating a drop-down accessible terminal, but I ended up going with an alternative approach due to the short-comings of yeahconsole.

 ##### commands